codio-templates/hello-codio-python/.guides/content/Auto-Graded-Assessments-efd0.md

 {Check It!|assessment}(multiple-choice-1981899322)

 ### Fill in the Blank
 You can write whatever you like (sentences, code examples, etc.) for fill in the blank questions.
 Surround the "blanks" with `<<<` and `>>>`.
 You can tell Codio to show the students the possible answers.
 Each blank will have a drop down menu with all of the choices.
+You can also use [regular expressions](https://docs.codio.com/courses/assessments/#regular-expression-support) to parse student answers for a more granular evaluation.

 {Check It!|assessment}(fill-in-the-blanks-2837664483)